valkey-io/valkey-doc/commands/bf.exists.md

 Determines if an item has been added to the bloom filter previously.

-A Bloom filter has two possible responses when you check if an item exists:
+A bloom filter has two possible responses when you check if an item exists:

 * 0 - The item definitely does not exist since with bloom filters, false negatives are not possible.